UPDATED AUGUST 2025

 52-years old | Dallas, Texasiconicon

-Antoinette Brown, 52-years old, suffered catastrophic injury by a pack of loose dogs in southern Dallas on May 2.
-Police did not confirm the attack until 5 days later.
+Antoinette Brown, 52-years old, suffered catastrophic injury by a pack of loose dogs.
+The attack occurred in the 3300 block of Rutledge Street on May 2 around 4:45 am.
+The Dallas Police Department did not confirm the attack until 5 days later.
 Due to protocol failures between police and Dallas Animal Services (DAS) the dogs were not seized until four days later.
-Antoinette was bitten over 100 times.
+Brown sustained over 100 bite injuries.
 Her mother, Barbara Brown, said the dogs, "Ate her like they was eating a steak."
 Doctors placed her into a medically induced coma.
 She died on May 9 after being removed from life support.
-DAS and other city officials came under fire after the grisly attack.
-The city had recently stepped up efforts to combat the longstanding loose dog problem in south Dallas, but it was not enough.
-Authorities seized seven dogs from 3307 Spring Avenue suspected in the fatal attack.
+DAS and other city officials came under fire after the attack.
+The city had recently increased efforts to combat the longstanding loose dog problem in south Dallas, but it was insufficient.
+DAS seized seven dogs from a Spring Avenue home suspected in the attack.
 Between July 2013 and September 2015, DAS seized 21 dogs from the same home due to violations.
-On October 31, 2016 police announced on their blog that “based on the lack of evidence, detectives will be closing the case.” [source citations]
+On October 31, 2016 police announced, “based on the lack of evidence, detectives will be closing the case.” [source citations]

 Date of death: May 9, 2016 Chained: No